anjesh/internship-test/data-analysis/scrape-it/readme.md

 ### What you need to do

-* Take a [git class in codeschool](https://www.codeschool.com/learn/git) if you haven’t already.
+* Take a [git class in codeschool](https://www.codeschool.com/courses/try-git) if you haven’t already.
-* Create a private repo called “yipl-data-1” in [bitbucket](https://bitbucket.org)
+* Create a private repo called “yipl-scrape-it” in [bitbucket](https://bitbucket.org)
 * Solve the problem below
 * Push your code to the repo (make sure that you have multiple number of commits with proper messages)
 * Invite internship-bitbucket@yipl.com.np to that particular private repo